-When you enrol as a student or come to work at Flinders University you become a member of a community that is committed to principles of academic integrity.
+When you come to work at Flinders University you become a member of a community that is committed to principles of academic integrity.
 This commitment maintains Flinders’ reputation and ensures the quality of our research and graduates.

 Academic integrity is an integral part of your work as well as the work of students.
-You are responsible for modelling good practice to your students, educating them in the requirements of academic integrity and the skills to enact it, and for responding to breaches when they occur.
+You are responsible for modelling good practice to your students, educating them in the requirements of academic integrity and the skills to enact it, and for responding to failures to meet requirements when they occur.